realpotatobean/ps-OpenSSH-s-script/README.md

 # SSH Server Setup Guide for Windows

-This guide explains how to set up and use the secure SSH server created with PowerShell.
+This READNE.md explains how to set up and use a secure SSH server created with PowerShell.

-## Prerequisites

-- Windows 10 version 1809 or later, or Windows Server 2019 or later
-- Administrator privileges
-- PowerShell 5.1 or later

 ## Quick Start